Jasmine Bligh: Early life and career

 Bligh was born to an upper class family in London on 20 May 1913 to Noel Bligh.
-She was the niece of Esme Ivo Bligh, the 9th Earl of Darnley and was a descendent of Captain William Bligh, the commander usurped during the Mutiny on the Bounty in the 18th century.
+She was the niece of Esme Ivo Bligh, the 9th Earl of Darnley and was a descendant of Captain William Bligh, the commander usurped during the Mutiny on the Bounty in the 18th century.
 Her sister, Susan, was a model.
 Bligh participated in school amateur theatricals and evensong.

-Bligh's mother was opposed to her plans to become an actor.
+Bligh's mother was opposed to her plans to become an actress.
 She did, however, become a Charlot showgirl at the Cambridge Theatre in London when she was 17 years old.
 Bligh appeared in revues, cameos in films, and Shakespeare plays.
 She visited France, Italy, Switzerland and the United States.
 She appeared in Julius Caesar at His Majesty's Theatre and the Charlot revue Please!, among other London productions.
 After declining to become a debutante, her mother tore up her contract but agreed to a compromise to be presented in court if she may continue acting.